Air pollution in Nigeria

-The term "Air Pollution" describes dangerous compounds (gases, particles) that are present in the air and pose a risk to human health and the environment.PM₂, PM₁₀, NO₂, SO₂, CO, O₃, and volatile organic compounds (VOCs) are among the main pollutants in Nigeria.
-Because fine particulates (PM₂.₅) can enter the bloodstream and lungs deeply, they are particularly harmful.
-Anthropogenic (caused by humans) sources of pollution include gas flaring, industrial output, burning garbage, emissions from vehicles, and natural dust, wildfires, and sea spray.

 Air pollution in Nigeria is a major environmental and public health issue caused primarily by vehicle emissions, industrial activities, open burning, and the use of solid fuels for cooking.
 Urban centers such as Lagos, Abuja, and Kano experience high concentrations of pollutants, leading to increased respiratory illnesses and premature deaths.
 According to the World Bank, the economic cost of air pollution in Lagos alone was estimated at over $2 billion in 2018.
 Despite existing environmental policies, enforcement remains weak, and rapid urbanization continues to worsen air quality across the country.

-Causes of Air Pollution in Nigeria
+Causes of air pollution in Nigeria

-Some major causes of Air Pollution in Nigeria:
+Some major causes of Air Pollution in Nigeria include the following: